 If you fail the PCA on the first occasion you will be given one more opportunity to complete the assessment within a twelve week period.
 If you do not pass the PCA Re-test, there will be no further opportunities to take the test.

 Yes.
 The PCA time threshold during the recruitment process is 4 minutes and 30 seconds.
 However, you must complete the PCA within 4 minutes during the Student Officer Development Programme, prior to attestation.
+During the Probationary Officer Development Programme, you must complete the In-Service PCA within 4 minutes on two occassions.

 There are two distinct types of vetting: Police Vetting and National Security Vetting (NSV).
 Police Vetting and National Security Vetting are separate processes, designed to counter specific threats.
 The purpose of Police Vetting is to specifically provide a level of assurance, which NSV cannot provide, as to the integrity of individuals who will have access to the police estate, its assets and or infrastructure.
 The purpose of NSV is to protect sensitive government national security assets by providing an acceptable level of assurance as to the integrity of individuals who have access to protectively marked government assets and/or who require access to persons, sites and materials at risk of terrorist attack.

 Vetting is a complex process and requires various checks to be completed.
-This includes everyone declared on your vetting applications as well as your wider extended family and other close associates.
+This includes everyone declared on your vetting applications as well as your wider family circle and other associates.
 All applications are considered on their own individual merits.
 Dependent on your personal circumstances your vetting may take longer than others.

 Yes, as part of the vetting process there is a requirement for the Police Service of Northern Ireland to carry out checks with other Police Forces and agencies.
 The Police Service of Northern Ireland is dependent on these organisations responding on a timely basis.
 If you have spent any time in the last three years outside the United Kingdom or Republic of Ireland you may have to provide a copy of your criminal record from the country / countries you have resided in.
 The process for checking varies from country to country.
 Where it is not possible to carry out necessary checks your application may not be processed further.

 As part of your vetting application you are asked to provide your personal email addresses as well as details of various social media accounts.
-This information will form part of the vetting process.
-Any information found as a result of these checks which is believed to raise concerns regarding your suitability will be considered in the same manner as all other information available to the Police Service of Northern Ireland in ensuring that appropriate personnel and decision-makers within the Police Service of Northern Ireland have all relevant information available to them.
+Your outward facing social media presence will be examined.
+Any information found which is believed to raise concerns regarding your suitability may lead to the rejection of your application.

 Yes, all convictions whether considered spent or not must be declared.
 The vetting application specifically asks for you to confirm that you understand that you must declare all spent convictions.
 Non-disclosure of certain offences/convictions could lead to the rejection of your vetting application.